-The proposed amendment will be presented to the Professional Practice Committee for recommendation to the Full Board and for adoption as an emergency rule at the June 2020 meeting of the Board of Regents.
+The proposed amendment will be presented to Full Board and for adoption as an emergency rule at the July 2020 meeting of the Board of Regents.
 A copy of the proposed rule and a statement of facts and circumstances justifying emergency action are attached.